manneocampo/mysql-storefront/README.md

 This project creates an Amazon-like storefront with MySQL.
 The app takes in orders from the customers and depletes stock from the store's inventory.
 The screenshots below show the CLI app in use.

-This project utilizes mysql, inquirer, and cli-table2 npm packages.
+This project utilizes JavaScript, MySQL, mysql, inquirer, and cli-table2 npm packages.

 ![screenshot](./screenshot1.png)
 ***